 The construction of the Foothill Trunk Sewer Replacement Project was again budgeted in FY2016/17, but the project was further delayed because of permitting by the US Army Corp of Engineers (USACE) who asserted justification of the project area.
 USACE was joined by the California State Historical Preservation office (SHPO) and the United Auburn Indian Council (UAIC) which further delayed permitting on the project.
 The project was again budgeted for FY 2017/18 but was postponed due to project changes on the Loomis Diversion Trunk Sewer that was currently under construction.
-Construction of the Loomis Diversion Trunk Sewer was not completed until FY 2018/19.
-At this point, the Foothill Trunk Sewer Replacement Project had been pushed out of its construction season (April - Oct) and it was decided to wait until Spring of 2020 to start construction.
+Construction of the Loomis Diversion Trunk Sewer Replacement Project had been pushed out of its construction season (April - Oct) and it was decided to wait until Spring of 2020 to start construction.